 We’ll create a fictional business for the scenarios, and we’ll call it SpendCo.
 Our new business sells direct to consumers so is a B2C sales organisation.
 Following a successful year last year, SpendCo has strategic objectives for each of Marketing, Sales and IT Systems in the coming year.
-Each objective leads to the implementation of systems and movement of data across the organisation.
+Each objective leads to the implementation of systems and the movement of data across the organisation.

 Objective 1: Marketing: A key marketing objective is to increase sales leads by 10% by implementing an inbound marketing strategy.
-This requires the roll out of a new CRM and marketing automation tool which enables targeted email campaigns and customer tracking through each stage of the sales funnel.
+This requires the rollout of a new CRM and marketing automation tool which enables targeted email campaigns and customer tracking through each stage of the sales funnel.

 Objective 3: IT Systems: To support growth, the IT department needs to increase computing power and storage capacity.
 They also need greater flexibility to ‘stand-up’ development environments in which to create new services and tools.
 To support this, they contract a Cloud Service Provider (CSP) and migrate all key systems to the cloud.

-At this point SpendCo’s marketing, sales and IT stakeholders work with their information security manager (we’ll call him Bob) to ensure he knows what their objectives are and how they will be achieved.
+At this point, SpendCo’s marketing, sales, and IT stakeholders work with their information security manager (we’ll call him Bob) to ensure he knows what their objectives are and how they will be achieved.
 Using this information and with continued input from stakeholders, Bob then assesses the security risks for each objective and plans to achieve them.
 Using the results of this work, Bob then takes steps to manage these risks on a prioritised basis.

-This might require technical controls but might just as well require organisational measures such as updated policies, new procedures or standards or improved user awareness training.
+This might require technical controls but might just as well require organisational measures such as updated policies, new procedures or standards, or improved user awareness training.
 Maybe even improved physical security or personnel security.
-For at least one of them it’s definitely going to require good supplier security management.
+For at least one of them, it’s definitely going to require good supplier security management.
 If the risks remain high after controls have been implemented, your executives should sign off on tolerating these risks before you proceed and steps should be taken to address them in your incident response plan.

 Carrying out a risk assessment for each objective, we might identify multiple scenarios including the following: